jube-home/www.jube.io/_pages/agreements/jtos-version-1-0.md

 ---

 **Company Introduction**
 JOL is a UK company that architects, develops, and implements horizontally scalable, high-throughput software for real-time transaction and event monitoring.
-Engagements with clients typically span software development, data engineering, machine learning (both supervised and unsupervised classification), and increasingly artificial intelligence, including integration, embedding, and inference where distinct from machine learning.
+Engagements with Clients typically span software development, data engineering, machine learning (both supervised and unsupervised classification), and increasingly artificial intelligence, including integration, embedding, and inference where distinct from machine learning.

-JOL’s stated mission is to work with clients on the training, support, and implementation of Jube – an Open-Source Anti-Money Laundering (AML) and Fraud Detection Transaction Monitoring software, which it maintains.
+JOL’s stated mission is to work with Clients on the training, support, and implementation of Jube – an Open-Source Anti-Money Laundering (AML) and Fraud Detection Transaction Monitoring software, which it maintains.
 Under the umbrella of JOL, there is also a corpus of advanced analytics know-how.

 ---